 "This might amount to 4TB over the life of the current NVCL project.
 Moving this amount of material around on the internet is not trivial.
 Not everyone has internet speeds we in CSIRO are used to, so we have to be clever and offer alternative strategies to publish and deliver data.
 We are developing these as we proceed," he adds.

 Building a legacy

-According to Department of Primary Industries and Resources of South Australia executive director, minerals and energy Dr Paul Heithersay, NVCL, "allows for a totally new way to interrogate geological data from core.
+According to Department of Primary Industries and Resources of South Australia executive director, minerals and energy Dr Paul Heithersay said: "NVCL allows for a totally new way to interrogate geological data from core.
 It has shown us, for example, that alteration zones can be much larger than previously recognised.
-It also allows for geologists to scan core remotely, so a visit to the core library is targeted and cost effective".
+It also allows for geologists to scan core remotely, so a visit to the core library is targeted and cost-effective."

 Hiethersay says that the state governments make a significant investment in storing and maintaining core for the use of explorers and he sees NVCL as adding more value to these important assets.
 The view from Queensland is equally positive.
 Geological Survey of Queensland geoscience information unit acting manager Ian Withnall says that NVCL’s role in providing a better understanding of mineralising and alteration processes in a mineral province should lower the risk associated with mineral exploration and increase the chance of discovery by both those companies already active and those that we would like to attract.

 "Discovering a resource not only provides direct royalties to a government but provides employment and wealth that flows through the community and sustains our economy," says Hiethersay.

 The publicly funded NVCL will be built progressively as more and more core sample data are added over the coming years from government and private sources.
 Over time it will be a viable alternative to physically storing and retrieving trays of drill core.

 This article first appeared in CSIRO’s magazine earthmatters.